Important information and who we are

 We use different methods to collect data from and about you including through:

 Direct interactions.
-You may give us your Identity Data, Contact Data and Financial Data by filling in forms or by corresponding with us online, via our website or our app or via post, phone, email or otherwise.
+You may give us your Identity Data, Contact Data and Financial Data by filling in forms or by corresponding with us online, via our website, via WhatsApp, or via post, phone, email or otherwise.
 This includes personal data you provide when you:

 - apply for our products or services;

 - subscribe to our mailing or waiting list;

 - create an account on our website or our app;

 - request marketing to be sent to you;